-Grainne Dooley, VFX Supervisor, began her career with a pact that brought her from her Irish homeland to New Zealand to learn the art of filmmaking.
+Grainne Dooley, on-set VFX data wrangler, began her career with a pact that brought her from her Irish homeland to New Zealand to learn the art of filmmaking.
 Now, 18 years later, she has earned credits on high-profile and indie productions, including “Foundation,” “The Old Guard,” “Penny Dreadful,” “Vikings,” “The Chronicles of Narnia: The Lion, the Witch and the Wardrobe,” and numerous others.

 We spoke with Dooley about her use of Setellite and the challenges of collecting and managing onset VFX data in an organized and effective way.

 GD: I’m currently based in southeast Ireland, though I’m technically a hobo living out of suitcases following each production.